-Without the barrier of distance, the attraction between them is too strong for Anneliese to ignore.
-She’s wiling to risk her own heart, but loving her means loving her daughter, too.
-When Anneliese’s past and Jack’s future collide, they’ll have to choose: take the leap together or leave the tentative magic they’ve found behind.
+Without the barrier of distance, she finds herself unable–or unwilling–to ignore the attraction between them.
+When Anneliese’s past and Jack’s future collide, they’ll have to choose: take the leap together or abandon the fragile magic they’ve found in Thornton.

 The third novel in the Thornton, Vermont trilogy, Family Practice returns one last time to the town—and characters—readers fell in love with in Damselfly Inn and Sweet Pease.
 The series is best enjoyed in order, and for those who can’t get enough of Thornton, the short story collection Sugaring Season explores more love stories from this beloved Vermont village.